Tungsten Automation

-Tungsten Automation, formerly Kofax Inc., is an Irvine, California-based intelligent automation software provider.
-Founded in 1985, the company's software allows businesses to automate and improve business workflows by simplifying the handling of data and documents.
+Tungsten Automation, formerly Kofax Inc., is a Denver, Colorado-based intelligent automation software provider.
+Founded in 1985, the company's software allows businesses to automate the handling of data and documents.

 From 2017 to 2022, the company was an independent portfolio company owned by private equity firm Thoma Bravo.
 In 2022, Clearlake Capital and TA Associates completed their acquisition of the company.

 History

 Tungsten Automation was founded in 1985 as Kofax Image Products by engineers Dean Hough and David Silver, who worked together at document processing company FileNet.
 Silver became the company's chief executive officer and president.
 The company initially focused on making personal computer circuit boards to convert them into image-processing machines, and its first products were released in 1989.

 In the 1990s, the company continued to develop its core image processing technology.

 In October 1997, the company went public on the Nasdaq market.

 In July 1999, the company announced it would be purchased by UK-based holding company DICOM Group in a reported US$75 million cash deal, with the intent to pair Kofax Image Products, Inc.’s digital capture technology with DICOM Group's distribution services in Europe.

 In July 2000, CEO and President Silver stepped down and was succeeded by Arnold von Büren, former deputy chief executive officer of Dicom.

 In 2002, Rick Murphy was named CEO of Kofax, and von Büren was promoted to CEO of Dicom Group.

 In April 2003, Kofax acquired Mohomine Inc., an automated text classification and extraction developer.

 In December 2005, Dicom Group / Kofax Inc. appointed Rob Klatell as CEO of Dicom.

 In November 2007, then CEO Rob Klatell was replaced by Reynolds Bish, former CEO of Captiva Software, now part of OpenText.

 In January 2008, the company renamed Kofax Image Products, Inc. and Dicom Group as Kofax Inc.

 In May 2011, Kofax Inc. announced the acquisition of Atalasoft Inc., an image software company whose primary product was a document imaging toolkit named dotImage.
 In December, Kofax Inc.’s US$48 million bid to purchase London IT company Singularity was accepted.
 This acquisition enabled business process management (BPM) and case management software to exist through public or private SaaS (software as a service) platforms.

 In the summer of 2013, Kofax added robotic process automation (RPA) developer Kapow Software (now: Kofax RPA).
 In December, Kofax Inc. was added to the Nasdaq Stock Market as (KFX).